bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Instructor Notes

 * This last phase of the boot camp focuses on being employer-ready, improving the skills that students have already learned, and making web applications more performant and efficient.
-Basically, students will focus on life after boot camp.
-Think about the questions you had when preparing for your job search, and try to anticipate any questions that students might have.
+The focus starts to shift to life after boot camp.
+Think about the questions you had when preparing for your job search as you try to anticipate any questions that students might have.

 * **Important**: [React Router recently upgraded to version 6](https://reactrouter.com/docs/en/v6/upgrading/v5#upgrade-to-react-router-v6), which includes important changes to `<Switch>`, `<Redirect> `, and other elements.
 The content of this week's in-class and module activities uses React Router version 5.
 To make sure that students can follow along with activities (as currently written), please instruct students to use the following npm command to install React Router version 5: `npm install react-router-dom@5`.

-* The first activity for this week will use `npx create-react-app` to create a practice React application `00-practice-app` which will be used for all the activities this week.
+* The first activity for this week will use `npx create-react-app` to create a practice React application `00-practice-app` that will be used for all the activities this week.

-* **Important**: In order to avoid continuous npm installs, all of this week's activities' Solved and Unsolved folders include only a `src` folder.
+* **Important**: In order to avoid continuous npm installs, all of this week's activities' `Solved` and `Unsolved` folders include only a `src` folder.
 For each activity, swap out the `src` folder in `00-practice-app`.
-It's recommended that you completely restart the dev server between activities.
+It is recommended that you completely restart the dev server between activities.

 * To avoid errors due to conflicting versions of ESLint in the repo, navigate to `00-practice-app` in the command line and run the following command: